Family Lawyers Perth

 In most parenting disputes, parents must attend Family Dispute Resolution before making an application to the Family Court of Western Australia.
 Parents can utilise government funded Dispute Resolution services at Relationships Australia or Anglicare, or can elect to engage a mediator privately.
 When both parties participate in the process, mediation can be a highly effective way of resolving a dispute entirely, or at the very least, narrowing the issues in dispute, before Court action is taken.

-If both parties are legally represented in a property settlement matter, in most instances they will be strongly encouraged to attend a Mediation-Style Conference, either before starting proceedings in the Family Court, or after the first hearing of the Application.
+If both parties are legally represented in a property settlement matter, in most instances they will be strongly encouraged to attend our Mediation-Style Conference, either before starting proceedings in the Family Court, or after the first hearing of the Application.

 A Mediation-Style Conference is a half or full-day mediation attended by the parties, their lawyers and a qualified Mediation Chairperson.
 All participants should prepare for the mediation to maximise the prospects of a successful outcome.